How’s your data backup coming along?

 People are still getting used to the idea of backing up their data to the cloud.
 The concept is still relatively new to most.
 My recommendation is to research the options that are out there, to see which one would work best for your office.

 There are several options that you can choose from.
 Again, that’s why I recommend doing your homework to see what works best for you.
-To get you started, I’ll mention a few that’s well known in this space.
+To get you started, I’ll mention a few that are well-known in this space.
 There’s Dropbox, Google Drive, Carbonite, and Amazon to start with.
 Here at Advanced-PCs, we also provide cloud backup for our clients, as part of our Managed Service.

 If you’re looking for more options, do a Google search on the different vendors out there.